-But given 466 million people around the world have some degree of hearing loss, it’s not surprising that some of our most familiar celebrities are among them.
+But given that 466 million people around the world have some degree of hearing loss, it’s not surprising that some of our most familiar celebrities are among them.

-The two-time Oscar winner has worn an in-the-ear (ITE) hearing aid for years, but also admits that she’s not always great about keeping on top of ‘this hearing loss thing,’ as she calls it.
+The two-time Oscar winner has worn an in-the-ear (ITE) hearing aid for years, but also admits that she’s not always great about keeping on top of this ‘hearing loss thing,’ as she calls it.
 She suffers from vertigo, too – a condition that can be related to one root cause of hearing loss.
 But neither condition has held her back from an inarguably stellar career.

 Halle Berry’s hearing loss story is tragic – but her success despite the odds is a tale of triumph.
 Physically abused by a former boyfriend, she lost 80% of her hearing in her right ear.
 She now advocates for family justice centres and raises awareness for victims of domestic violence, while maintaining an impressive performing career.

 The Who front man, Pete Townshend, hasn’t let hearing loss slow him down.
 After decades of exposure to amplified music – including a wince-inducing, world-record-setting 126dB in 1976 – he’s been fitted with hearing aids in both ears.
 He also suffers from tinnitus, which he blames on his heavy use of studio headphones.
 But he’s still active as a performer and songwriter.